All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is the difference between Mounjaro and Zepbound at 18 months?

 The active ingredient (tirzepatide) is identical.
 The difference is the approved indication: Mounjaro for type 2 diabetes, Zepbound for obesity.
-Results at 18 months are essentially the same if the dose is equivalent.
+Results at 18 months are importantly the same if the dose is equivalent.

 Can my doctor increase beyond 15 mg if I plateau?

 Currently, 15 mg is the maximum approved dose.
-If you plateau at 15 mg, your provider may focus on lifestyle optimization, evaluate for contributing factors (thyroid, sleep, stress), or consider adding complementary treatments.
+If you plateau at 15 mg, your provider may focus on lifestyle improvement, evaluate for contributing factors (thyroid, sleep, stress), or consider adding complementary treatments.

 Should I continue Mounjaro if my diabetes is in remission?